skyflowapi/skyflow-js/README.md

 ### Event Listener on Collect Elements

-Helps to communicate with skyflow elements / iframes by listening to an event
+Helps to communicate with Skyflow elements / iframes by listening to an event

 ```javascript
 element.on(Skyflow.EventName,handler:function)